 If the bees live in a hive, then hopefully they had a kind beekeeper who ensured they would have enough of their own honey, full of nutrients and goodness, to sustain them.

 As the weather warms up, the colony expands.
 More workers are produced.
-The honey bee colony is a super-organism - a closely co-operating unit of thousands of individuals, which maintains its efficiency through being extremely well organised.
+The honey bee colony is a super-organism: a closely co-operating unit of thousands of individuals, which maintains its efficiency through being extremely well organised.
 There may be 50,000 workers busily foraging, regulating the temperature in the hive, guarding the colony or tending to the brood, as well as feeding each other, cleaning, creating wax, comb and honey.
-The queen is busy laying, producing more workers, and finally drones.
+Meanwhile, the queen is busy laying, producing more workers, and finally drones.

 Throughout all this activity, something else very important is happening: communication through ‘pheromones’.